abapPM/ABAP-URL/README.md

 ## Limitations

-There's no support for punycode (should be a separate package).
+There's no support for Punycode (should be a separate package).

 ## Installation